mastodon/blog/content/posts/2024-06-12_trunk_and_tidbits-may_2024/index.md

 <div class="features-list">

 - {{< feature-label name="interface" >}} Allow administrators to configure the instance favicon and logo. {{< github-pr id=30040 authors="FawazFarid" >}}
-- {{< feature-label name="new feature" >}} Add OpenTelemetry instrumentation.
+- {{< feature-label name="performance" >}} Add OpenTelemetry instrumentation.
 This allows administrators to optionally send traces to their own OpenTelemetry server, to provide monitoring of backend errors and performance with much more detail than logs - useful to identify and fix issues (note that no user data is collected, this is an opt-in diagnostic tool) {{< github-pr id=30130 authors="robbkidd,julianocosta89,renchap" >}}
 - {{< feature-label name="api" >}} Implement RFC 8414 for OAuth 2.0 server metadata {{< github-pr id=29191 authors="thisismissem" >}}
 - {{< feature-label name="api" >}} Support multiple redirect_uris when creating OAuth 2.0 Applications {{< github-pr id=29192 authors="thisismissem" >}}
 - {{< feature-label name="api" >}} Add a batch fetch API to get multiple accounts and statuses at once. {{< github-pr id=27871 authors="noellabo,ClearlyClaire" >}}